Open Science

 • Facilitating access to knowledge for the scientific community, companies, policy makers and the general public.

-• Ensure reproducibility of scientific studies.
+• Ensuring reproducibility of scientific studies.

 2) FCT Open Access Standards